 Growing up with brothers or sisters leaves us open to being teased.
 Big brothers tend to tease their sisters.
-I was always being teased.
-Always had to endure it.
 You can normally tell when someone is teasing, but how far must a tease go, before it begins to materialise into something more than just a tease?

 Why do we tease?